When starting a business many of us are faced with the dilemma whether we should use a personal name for our business or create a business name.

 I personally decided to go with a personal brand as I consider myself as an expert in Internet Marketing and love to interact and build relationships with other people.

-I also like to speak, couch and inspire others who dream of having a successful online business and there is definitely no better way to do this than being the average person who worked hard achieve his dream.
+I also like to speak, coach and inspire others who dream of having a successful online business and there is definitely no better way to do this than being the average person who worked hard achieve his dream.

 Are you using a personal or business name for your brand and what is the reason behind your decision?